Kale and kohlrabi kimchi with pulled pork

 Kimchi is a Korean dish of fermented cabbage with both spicy and sour flavours.
 Try it with a pulled pork sandwich or as a side with other Korean dishes.

-raw kale with sesame seeds and honey (from above)
+For the raw kale with sesame seeds and honey

 For the raw kale with sesame seeds and honey, pull the kale leaves off the thick stalks.
 Finely chop the stalks and roughly chop the leaves, then wash both.
 Drain well,